mghotbi/RRI/README.md

 - Computes perturbation-recovery metrics including amplitude, lag, overshoot, incomplete recovery, recovery rate, hysteresis, and trajectory class.
 - Provides diagnostic and sensitivity utilities for validation and robustness checks.

+## Brief theory: redox resilience as buffering, connectivity, memory, and recovery

+Redox resilience reflects the capacity of a soil-plant-microbiome system to absorb, transmit, and recover from perturbations that alter electron flow.
+In this framework, resilience is not treated as a single trait, but as an emergent property of several interacting redox processes:

+- **Capacity**: the size of electron-accepting and electron-donating pools, such as Fe/Mn oxides, organic matter, clays, humic substances, and other redox-active phases.
+High capacity allows the system to buffer electron imbalance before crossing critical redox thresholds.

+- **Connectivity**: the physical and biochemical linkage among electron donors, electron acceptors, roots, microbes, minerals, and water-filled pore networks.
+Connectivity controls whether electrons, oxygen, substrates, and microbial processes remain spatially coupled or become locally isolated.

+- **Kinetics**: the rate at which redox reactions proceed relative to hydrological or environmental forcing.
+Fast forcing combined with slow microbial, mineral, or diffusion-mediated responses can generate lag, transient disequilibrium, and redox pulses.

+- **Memory**: the persistence of altered mineral, organic, microbial, or plant states after the original perturbation ends.
+Memory can arise from residual reduced minerals, redox-active organic matter, shifted microbial communities, enzyme pools, or plant acclimation.

+- **Hysteresis**: path dependence in which wetting and drying, reduction and oxidation, or disturbance and recovery do not follow the same trajectory.
+  Hysteresis indicates that the current state depends not only on present conditions, but also on the sequence of previous states.

+- **Recovery**: the trajectory after perturbation, including return to the original state, transient overshoot, incomplete recovery, or transition to a new equilibrium.

+RRI summarizes these interacting processes by integrating plant physiological buffering, soil redox stability, and microbial resilience into a single directionally aligned index.
+Perturbation-recovery functions then quantify how the RRI trajectory changes through time, including amplitude, lag, overshoot, incomplete recovery, recovery rate, hysteresis, and trajectory class.

 ## Conceptual framework

 Redox resilience at the holobiont scale emerges from interacting biological